jsmith/vuepress-theme-terminal/README.md

 ---
 ```

+> Beware of using project names with spaces as this is not currently supported.

 ## Missing a feature?
 This project was developed for my personal portfolio.
 As such, I only implemented the features I needed.
 If there is a new feature you'd like to see implemented, create a issue or put up a PR (contributions are very welcome).